-As mentioned in the beginning of the topics, all projects may have potential risk.
+As mentioned at the beginning of the article, all projects may have potential risks.
 When the risk happens, it becomes an issue.

-In the life cycle of any project, there will be always an unexpected problems and questions that crop up.
-For an example:
+In the life cycle of any project, there will be always unexpected problems and questions that crop up.
+For example:

 - The company cuts down your project budget

-- Your project team lacks the skills to complete project
+- Your project team lacks the skills to complete the project

 - The project schedule is too tight for your team to finish the project at the deadline.